 Robert secured a Community First Grant for Spring Creek Food Hub, which connects farmers and community, putting local food on local tables.
 By providing education, technical assistance, and supply chain access for local farmers, they move food to where people eat, shop, work, and play, ensuring healthy food access.
 Robert believes this is an innovative and well-needed concept that is bridging the gap between local farmers, fresh produce, and underserved communities and hopes to help amplify their efforts.

-“I would love to assist in any way I can with Spring Creek Food Hub and further their reach to more businesses and individuals in the area so that we can continue to increase healthy food access across the Northwest Arkansans area.
+“I would love to assist in any way I can with Spring Creek Food Hub and further their reach to more businesses and individuals in the area so that we can continue to increase healthy food access across the Northwest Arkansas area.
 If there’s a way that I can connect and influence the right people to assist with Spring Creek’s mission, then I want to make that happen!”

 Amy Kroner | Store Trainer/Culture Champion Ambassador | Wexford Store | Wexford, PA